 The easy to identify edible wild Maitake mushrooms are not difficult to find.
 If you spot one, try it in them in this stir-fry sheepshead mushroom recipe.

 I was just introduced to eating wild mushrooms from the local woods.
 My husband has a friend who likes to go out and look for easy to identify native mushrooms.

 One of the easiest mushrooms to identify in the wild are Maitake mushrooms.
 They are native to Northeastern Japan and North America.

-Here in Connecticut, many refer to this edible mushroom as Hen of the Woods, but I’ve also heard them called Ramshead or Sheepshead mushrooms.
+Here in Connecticut, many refer to this edible mushroom as Hen of the Woods.
+But I’ve also heard these wild mushrooms referred to as Ramshead or Sheepshead mushrooms.
 The scientific name for this mushroom is Grifola frondosa.

 LOW CARB TIPS and TRICKS

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

 If you want to use it in a Maitake mushroom recipe, it can be cooked fresh or frozen to use later.
 We like to boil it first to get rid of any harmful bacteria that may be on it.